jshuadvd/hacks-n-notes/intellectual_property.md

 - TV infomercials companies don't care about patents (telebrands, all-stars)
 - pitch at least to 20 companies. don't get the big dogs, get the medium dogs that want to become big
 - show a lot of confidence
+- you can't file again the provisional patent if you made it public

 ### manufacturers
 - http://ohioart.com/